This post may contain paid links to my personal recommendations that help to support the site!

 Should I learn Python or VBA?

 You should learn Python if you want to be able to do data analysis and web development tasks.
 Python has more powerful functionalities compared to VBA, but it requires more setup and has a steeper learning curve.
+However, you should learn VBA if you require more custom automation to manipulate objects in Excel.

 Is VBA still relevant in 2023?